manwar/perlweeklychallenge-club/challenge-157/james-smith/README.md

 # Challenge 1 - Pythagorean Means

 ***You are given a set of integers.
-Write a script to compute all three Pythagorean Means i.e Arithmetic Mean, Geometric Mean and Harmonic Mean of the given set of integers.***
+Write a script to compute all three Pythagorean Means i.e. Arithmetic Mean, Geometric Mean and Harmonic Mean of the given set of integers.***

 ## The solution